gstew5/cs4100-sp19/doc/ir.md

-      (set earr eidx e)     //Update array earr at index eidx to the value of e (get earr eidx)       //Get the value at index eidx of array earr (cond econd e1 e2)    //If econd evaluates to true then e1, else e2 (print e)             //Evaluate e to an i32 then print as ASCII by casting to u8 (char) (funptr f)            //A pointer to function f (call e e1 e2 ... eN) //Call function pointer e
+      (set earr eidx e)     //Update array earr at index eidx to the value of e (get earr eidx)       //Get the value at index eidx of array earr (cond econd e1 e2)    //If econd evaluates to true then e1, else e2 (funptr f)            //A pointer to function f (call e e1 e2 ... eN) //Call function pointer e
       (f e1 e2 ... eN)      //Call function f

+//Extended expression types:
+      (print e)             //Evaluate e to an i32 then print as ASCII by casting to u8 (char)
 ```

 The syntax `(f e1 e2 ... eN)`, while supported by a compliant GrumpyIR parser, is purely for convenience.
 All such calls can be desugared as `(call (funptr f) e1 e2 ... eN)`.